By Ed Staskus

 “You and me both, sister,” said Vicki.
 “Time to plow back through the crowd.”

 “Mr. President,” said Herb Plambeck.
 “I’d like to introduce our twenty seven Champion Plowmen and our one and only Champion Plow Woman, Mrs. Pauline Blankenship.”

-Ike shook hands with them, taking Pauline Blankenship’s lightly in his.
+Ike shook hands with them, taking Pauline Blankenship’s lightly, even though her hand was bigger than his.
 He shook hands with Frank Mendell, chairman of the National Contour Plowing Match, and Dale Hall, chairman of the National Level Land Plowing Match.
-In the Lunch Tent he met Kay Butler, Queen of the Furrow, and ate sitting between Mamie and Governor Hoegh.
+In the lunch tent he met Kay Butler, Queen of the Furrow, and ate sitting between Mamie and Governor Hoegh.

-After lunch Senator B. B. Hickenlooper introduced President Eisenhower to the crowd after introducing himself at length.
+After lunch Senator B. B. Hickenlooper introduced President Eisenhower to the crowd after introducing himself.